ArjixWasTaken/Repak-X/README.md

 ## Troubleshooting

 - **Textures look wrong or warnings mention `UAssetBridge.exe`**
-  Add `uassetbridge/UAssetBridge.exe` next to `repak-gui.exe` to enable the full texture pipeline.
+  Add `uassetbridge/UAssetBridge.exe` next to `repak-gui.exe` to enable the full texture pipeline.(Experimental.
+Being worked on proper function)

 - **Mod not loading or game issues**
   Double-check that the output files are in the correct `Paks/~mods` folder and use the `_9999999_P` suffix.